How to Spend a Weekend in Boone NC

 Inside the park, you can cross over the mile-high swinging bridge, which is a suspended footbridge.
 The Swinging Bridge is known as the highest suspension bridge in the world!

 They also have a wildlife habit enclosure where you can see animals such as cougars, black bears, and river otters in their natural environment.

-Additionally, there are more hiking trails, special events, and a nature museum to enjoy.
-As you can see Grandfather Mountain has a lot to offer and makes for a perfect weekend activity in Boone, NC!
+Additionally, you can hike Grandfather Mountain, attend special events, or explore the nature museum.
+As you can see, Grandfather Mountain has a lot to offer and makes for a perfect weekend activity in Boone, NC!